paula-forteza/active-citizen/README.md

 ## Current features
 - Activity stream engine based on the W3C Activity Stream standards specification
 - Notification engine with support for grouped notifications (fe. for "likes") and delayed notification (for hourly, daily, weekly or monthly emails)
+- PredictionIO integration for recommending ideas to users
 - Basic Tensorflow AI integration for classifying post categories

 ## Integration with Your Priorities